REST API reference

 }

-Errors: 409 Conflict if a namespace with the same name already exists.
+• 409 Conflict: a namespace with the same name already exists.

 Namespaces are also auto-created when a deployment is applied to a non-existent namespace; calling POST /namespaces upfront is optional.